ue6549/SmartCollectionView/FUTURE_TODOS.md

 - May be needed for other features beyond sizing
 - Understanding this could unlock other React Native mechanisms

+### UICollectionView Alternative Exploration
+- Evaluate using UICollectionView as the underlying native component instead of UIScrollView
+- Pros: Built-in cell recycling, automatic layout management, less code for layout logic
+- Cons: Need to bridge React children into UICollectionViewCell pattern (significant challenge)
+- Decision: Not pursuing for POC - sticking with UIScrollView approach
+- May revisit after POC is stable if layout management complexity becomes an issue

 ## Layout Enhancements

 ### Vertical List Layout